shervinea/cheatsheet-translation/et/cs-229-machine-learning-tips-and-tricks.md

 **20. Main metrics ― The following metrics are commonly used to assess the performance of regression models, by taking into account the number of variables n that they take into consideration:**

-&#10230; Põhimõõdikud - Regressioonimudelite toimivuse hindamiseks kasutatakse tavaliselt järgmisi mõõdikuid, võttes arvesse muutujate arvu n, mida nad arvestavad.
+&#10230; Põhimõõdikud - Regressioonimudelite võimekuse hindamiseks kasutatakse tavaliselt järgmisi mõõdikuid, võttes arvesse muutujate arvu n, mida nad arvestavad.

 <br>